Luxo736/CallumChalmers29-crispy-disco/README.md

  - If the output database ```ePygenetics.csv``` does not exist, it will be created as part of this process
  - For this action to work the corresponding file must be in the same directory as the ```ePygenetics.py``` script
  - The file must be named ```[cell line]-[any text].wig```
+ - Once a file is added, **it must stay in the folder** for the programme to run correctly, if the file is removed, the output will be invalid
  - Type the cell line name and press enter
  - If you enter a valid cell line, the programme will add a column to the database and search the file for any SNPs that have been entered into the file
  - If you enter a cell line that does not have a corresponding file in the directory an error message will pop up saying ```Cell line file not in folder```, to clear move the file into the directory and then press enter